-While we were in St. Petersburg, we went on a private tour of the Imperial Porcelain Factory, and got to see some Soviet propaganda porcelain for the first time.
+While we were in St. Petersburg, we went on a private tour of the Imperial Porcelain Factory (formerly the Lomonosov Factory), and got to see some Soviet propaganda porcelain for the first time.
 I didn’t know such a thing even existed – I always thought propaganda was largely “limited” to media.
 That is, posters, movies, radio and TV.
 But really, nothing says “this moment brought to you by…” quite like polishing off a bowl of soup to find Lenin’s face staring back up at you.

 It was a surprisingly interesting visit overall – every piece is individually hand-painted, so the “factory” is really more of an outsized artists’ studio.
 It was established in 1744, and has survived through from Tsarist to Soviet ownership, and most recently, was purchased by a Russian oligarch as a gift to his wife – it’s now one of the few remaining porcelain factories in Europe that still dates back to the earliest days of porcelain manufacturing.
 It’s a long history, and Wikipedia can tell you far more about it.